cultpenguin/integrate/doc/format.rst

      - *
      - *
      - A string describing the noise model used for the data.
+   * - /D1/id_use
+     - [integer]
+     -
+     -
+     - The prior data if A string describing the noise model used for the data.
+If not set it will the same id as the data id
+   * - /D1/i_use
+     - [NP,1] int [0/1]
+     -
+     -
+     - Determines wether a data point should be used or not.
+All data are used by default

 The format of the observed data, and the associate uncertainty, depends on the type of data, and the choice of noise model.

+See the function :func:`integrate.load_data()` for an example on how read DATA.h5 files.

 """""""""""""""""""""""""""""""""
 Gaussian noise  - continuous data